 Data retrieved from equipment also enables more precise predictive maintenance, Gottsche explained.

 “We try to use all the data that the equipment is giving us and to look for abnormalities.
 Today’s equipment has lots of sensors and data in it, current consumption, temperature, to predict failures,” he said.

 “It’s not as easy as it seems.
 We have to put a lot of knowledge into it, and you also have to collect a lot of data.
 But we’re doing that especially for the critical equipment, paint shop for example.
 There really it pays off.
 It doesn’t pay off on the standard equipment like torque drives.”

-BMW Mexico’s vice-president of logistics, Siegfried Jung, will share more on how the carmaker is digitalising and advancing production control and supply chain at an AMS sister event, Automotive Logistics and Supply Chain Mexico November 15-17.
+BMW Mexico’s vice-president of logistics, Siegfried Jung, shared more on how the carmaker is digitalising and advancing production control and supply chain with AMS sister title Automotive Logistics and Supply